jjochen/Kaleidoscope-LEDToggle/README.md

 ## Adding the plugin to your sketch

-To activate the plugin, you need to include the header, tell Kaleidoscope to `use` the plugin, and place the `Key_LEDToggle` key in your key map.
+To activate the plugin, you need to include the header, tell Kaleidoscope to `use` the plugin, and place the `Key_LEDToggleOnOff` key in your key map.

 ### Setup operations in the firmware sketch (example):